I updated my password policy but it was not reflected in my scan.

 - Password is Rotated Regularly

 If you don't see values updating after a scan, it's probably because Amazon hasn't generated a new Credential Report.
 You will need to wait a few hours to see this update.

 Permissions error for entire service

 If you are presented with an error message, in pink, at the top of the page with the text "Whoops, we have a permissions problem:" The most likely problem would be the second profile for config audit not being attached to the IAM role.
 Ensure that the cross-account IAM role that’s integrated with Threat Stack has the correct permissions attached.
 Required permissions are here for the different install options: AWS Integrations Overview.

-Error at the Service level indicates that there is an error evaluating one of its child rules.
+Error at the Service level indicates an error evaluating child rules

 If you see an error icon (exclamation point in a gray triangle) next to the Service name, expand the section for that resource and look for the same icon in the "Resource Status" column for a rule.
 That is where the error occurred.

 API error for an individual resource

 If you are reviewing a rule and are presented with an error message in pink, Threat Stack has encountered one of the few possible errors when querying the AWS API.